PriestOfCorruptionx/NatureOfEnterpriseY1G3CA/Prompt_Log.md

 Prompt

-ROLE:senior frontend developer and beginner-friendly machine learning reviewer.
+ROLE: Senior frontend developer and beginner-friendly machine learning reviewer.

 CONTEXT: We are building a Campus Companion web app for first-year students.